mmuscarella/mmuscarella.github.io/_pages/research.md

 One of the major impacts humans have had on the landscape is changing the inputs of resources.
 These altered inputs are particularly noticeable in aquatic environments where they are often linked to deteriorating water quality.
 My research has focused on the altered flow of dissolved organic carbon between terrestrial and aquatic ecosystems.
 Terrestrially-derived dissolved organic carbon (tDOC) comprises most the organic matter pool in many aquatic ecosystems, and concentrations of tDOC have been rising in many parts of Europe and North American.
 This increased tDOC concentration has the potential to fundamentally alter aquatic ecosystem functioning by changing the structure and function of microbial communities.
 I have explored the impact of tDOC loading on aquatic microbial communities using the experimental ponds at the Kellogg Biological Station.
 My research shows that tDOC inputs select for specialized microorganisms that use tDOC to meet their metabolic demands.
 However, based on the dynamics of these specialists, it appears that the community does not rapidly respond to nutrient perturbations and thus can destabilize ecosystem function (Muscarella et al. 2016).

-**Resource Subsidies** <br>

-The movement of resources between terrestrial and aquatic habitats has strong effects on ecological processes in recipient ecosystems.
-Allochthonous inputs modify the quality and quantity of the available resource pool in ways that may alter the composition and stability of recipient communities.
-Inputs of terrestrial dissolved organic carbon (tDOC) into aquatic ecosystems represent a large influx of resources that has the potential to affect local communities, especially microorganisms.
-To evaluate the effects of terrestrial inputs on aquatic bacterial community composition and stability, we manipulated the supply rate of tDOC to a set of experimental ponds.
-Overall, these results show that altered aquatic terrestrial linkages can have profound effects on the activity and stability of the base of the food web and thus can alter ecosystem functioning.

 *Related Manuscripts*:
 1. Lennon JT, Hamilton SK, Muscarella ME, AS Grandy, K Wickings, SE Jones (2013).
 A source of terrestrial organic carbon to investigate the browning of aquatic ecosystems.
 PLoS ONE 8(10):e75771